rekalogika/rekalogika.dev/docs/collections/03-behaviors/03-counting.md

 The threshold can be changed in `Configuration` globally, or by providing the arguments in the constructor of the strategy.

+Our minimal classes use `DisabledCountStrategy`.
+See the corresponding explanation below.

 ## What to Do After the Threshold is Reached